nirvannar/Recommendations_with_IBM/README.md

 ## Installation <a name="Installation"></a>
 The code should run with no issues using Python versions 3.8.8 using Jupyter Notebook server version 6.3.0.
-Numpy, Pandas, matplotlib.pyplot, math, seaborn, wordcount, Datapane and Folium libraries were used.
-A datapane account must be created and then the API token created and viewed at https://datapane.com/settings/
+Numpy, Pandas, matplotlib.pyplot, math, seaborn, wordcount,

 Datapane must then be installed as below